 Displays all conversations with this particular teacher that you've started or contributed to, in a stream.
 Learn more about conversations.

-Displays all stories the teacher has created about children at a service within your organisation.
+Displays all stories that teacher has created about children at any early learning service you are both a part of.
 You can change the story order and filter the stories that are shown by tapping ‘Filter stories'.

 Analyse trends in the teacher's teaching and professional learning by looking at how they've been applying tags to stories, over time.
 Learn more about reports.